adopted-ember-addons/ember-data-factory-guy/README.md

   // when the createRecord on the 'project' is called, it will fail store.createRecord('project').save() //=> fails

-  // or fail only if the attribues match exactly testHelper.handleCreate('project', {
+  // or fail only if the attributes match the match options testHelper.handleCreate('project', {
     match: {name: "Moo", user: user}, {succeed: false}
   })